 The Vaishno Devi Temple, located in Jammu and Kashmir, is one of India’s most famous pilgrimage sites.
 Every year, millions of devotees from all over the country and abroad flock to the temple to seek the blessings of the Goddess.
 It celebrates several festivals that draw many devotees to the shrine.

 Navratri, or the nine nights of the Goddess, is the most celebrated festival in the Vaishno Devi temple.
 During this festival, we worship the Goddess in her nine forms – Durga, Maheshwari, Kumari, Vaishnavi, Brahmi, Maheshwari, Kaumari, Varahi, and Narasimhi.
 We mark the festival with special pujas, processions, bhajans, kirtans, and other offerings to the Goddess.

 Another important festival is Janmashtami, which celebrates the birth of Lord Krishna.
 On this occasion, devotees offer special puja to the Goddess and observe a fast.
-The Chaitra Navratri, celebrated in April or May, is also an important festival.
+The Chaitra Navratri is also celebrated as an important festival in April or May.
 During this festival, devotees offer special puja to the Goddess and observe a fast.

 The Vaishno Devi Yatra is also a famous festival in the temple.
 During this time, devotees pilgrimage the temple to seek the Goddess’ blessings.
 The yatra usually takes place in October or November.
-The Ratha Yatra is another important festival celebrated in the temple.
+Another important festival celebrated in the temple is the Ratha Yatra.
 During this festival, the devotees take out a chariot carrying the Goddess in a procession.
 Devotees join the parade and offer their prayers to the Goddess.

 The Maha Shivaratri is another important festival in the temple.
 On this day, devotees observe a fast and offer special puja to Lord Shiva.
-We perform special kirtans and poojas in her honour.
+We perform special kirtans and poojas in her honor.